You are WELCOME here!

 7th Principle: Respect for the independent web of all existence of which we are a part.

 **NEW** 8th Principle: We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.

 We have adapted our Principles for our young members, as well.
 We believe that "the day you plant the seed is not the day you eat the fruit".
 Planting the seeds for a kinder and more inclusive world has never been more important.

 Love for this world—here and now--grounds the Unitarian Universalist faith.
 Our members believe in God, no god, many gods, or are seeking their individual spiritual truth.
 On Sundays, you may hear Jewish, Buddhist, Religious Humanist, Hindi, Muslim, Christian and Pagan wisdom.
 Our ancient roots are in Christianity, but we believe that the world's religions all have wisdom that saves and celebrates humankind and our planet.
 Belief in the inherent worth and dignity of each person and respect for all are core values.

 Unitarian Universalism is a non-creedal faith community.
 That means we don't recite a set of beliefs that everyone has to accept to be a member.
-What brings us together is the promise to treat each other individually, in our larger communities and in the world based on seven principles that are shown below.
+What brings us together is the promise to treat each other individually, in our larger communities and in the world based on seven principles that are shown above.
 Our Covenant of Right Relations describes how UUs of Clearwater aspire to act on those principles.
 The covenant is a set of guidelines to help us achieve our shared Vision, which is to be an inclusive religious community, a beacon for reason, meaning and bold social action.
 The intent of this covenant is to promote a respectful, meaningful, nurturing community while reducing misunderstanding and conflict.